macvaz/modern-data-stack/README.md

 docker exec -it trino trino
 ```

-## Create Trino database infrastructure (DDL)
+## Create Trino DDLs on MinIO

-Using trino with the **minio catalog** stores all metadata in Hive MetaStore (HMS).
-This big data table can be read using trino using SQL and by native Big Data technologies like Apache Spark.
+Using trino with the **minio catalog** stores all metadata in Hive MetaStore (HMS) data catalog.
+This big data table (minio.sales.sales) can be read using both trino using SQL and by native Big Data technologies like Apache Spark.

 ```bash
 ./trino